Powerlearnproject/se-assignment-day-2-git-and-github-Gratitude311/README.md

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

+## Understanding Branching in Git

+Branching in Git allows developers to create separate lines of development within a project.
+It ensures that multiple contributors work on different features without affecting the main codebase until changes are ready to be merged.

+In Git the default branch is called main or master and when you create a new branch you are essentially making a copy of the main branch.
+Here you can make changes independently

+## Why Branching is Important for Collaborative Development

+- It allows developers to experiment and try new ideas without disrupting the original version
+- It ensures code stability by  preventing untested codes from being merged directly into the main branch
+- It encourages better project management as contributors can review and test each other's work before merging
+- It ensures that different team members can work on separate features of a project simultaneously

+## Typical Git Branching Workflow

+- Ensure your Repo is up to date by entering git pull origin main
+- Proceed to create a new branch; git branch feature-branch
+- Switch to the new branch, git checkout feature-branch
+- You can make changes in the branch by, git add .
+- Commit changes, git commit -m
+- Push the branch to GitHub, git push origin feature-branch
+- Open a Pull request on GitHub
+- Merge the Branch into Main

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?